Spyro: A Hero's Tail: Workflow

-Spyro: A Hero's Tail was developed by Eurocom Entertainment Software, specifically the team of Harry Potter and the Chamber of Secrets (2003).
+Spyro: A Hero's Tail was developed by Eurocom, specifically the team of Harry Potter and the Chamber of Secrets.
 The project's producer Jon Williams was first informed by Vivendi about the possibility of working on a Spyro game in early October 2002, and Eurocom and Vivendi had their first conference on 11 November.
 He co-produced the game with Suzanne Watson.
 A skeleton team of the leads kickstarted development in early November, before it expanded with additional programmers and artists as was the case with other Eurocom projects.
 Some design proposals were sent to the publisher in late October, before "real" Design and Technical Design documents were provided in early 2003.
 The working title was Spyro: The Dark Realms, before Vivendi decided on Spyro: A Hero's Tail in early 2004.
-Williams explained that the goal was simply "to create a game that was in keeping with the franchise," with criticisms of the critically panned previous entry Spyro: Enter the Dragonfly (2002) acknowledged.
+Williams explained that the goal was simply "to create a game that was in keeping with the franchise," with criticisms of the critically panned previous entry Spyro: Enter the Dragonfly acknowledged.
 On 4 October 2004, Vivendi Universal Games announced development was completed.

 Development consisted of Vivendi setting milestones for when Eurocom needed to complete demos, which the Universal publisher provided input to.
 Most of the Eurocom projects, in Williams' time at the company which started in the 1990s, were film tie-ins or games of well-established franchises.
 This meant they had lots of commands and strict deadlines from publishers and film studios at once, resulting in what he called nightmarish development environments.
 He more positively reflects on Spyro: A Hero's Tail, which he considered one of Eurocom's better projects in terms of collaboration between developer and publisher.
 He described it as "very professional and we never had any major fall outs."
 Particular praise was given by Williams and lead artist and concept artist Matt Dixon towards the support from Vivendi Universal producer Caroline Trujillo.